 By Mr. Rick Michael, Mission Command Test Directorate, U.S. Army Operational Test Command

-“These radio systems are subjected to weather, terrain, and the daily regimen of Light Infantrymen in an effort to replicate the actual operational environment to which they will be subjected if selected,” said Ramirez.
+“This software system is no different,” said Monette.
+“It was subjected to the weather, terrain, and the daily regimen of a Division Headquarters in an effort to replicate the actual operational environment where it will be used.”

-The test, like many other previously routine operations, adjusted its daily operations to cope with the ongoing COVID-19 pandemic.
+Of course, operational testers modified daily operations to cope with the COVID-19 pandemic.

 About the U.S. Army Operational Test Command: